mebauer/covid-19-states/README.md

-# Analysis of COVID-19 data from the New York Times
+# Analysis of COVID-19 Data from The New York Times

 *Author: Mark Bauer*
 *Date: March 28, 2020*